Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Running The Play.md

 [[The Play]] is simple.

 - We built a clean, independent new container with the systems and infrastructure to facilitate [[The Movement]] - [[FROM the Old TO the New]].
-- The container was given the mythical name of [[LIONSBERG]].
-- Over the next seven years, every human on Earth will be invited by someone they know and love to join.
+- Over the next seven years, every human on Earth will be invited by someone they know and love to Join Us in playing a New Game.
-- Membership requires:
+- Playing the Game / Membership requires:
 	1. Invitation
 	2. Acceptance
 	3. Ongoing commitment to The Rules / Principles / Values that enable the new game to be played indefinitely into the future
 - After 3 years of membership and progress through [[The Lionsberg Experience]] (healing, transformation, and [[Quarterly Quests]] in small groups / teams), members are eligible for Citizenship.
-- *If enough people believe*: Citizenship in Lionsberg = Citizenship and Self-Governance in the New World.
-- Initial Target: connect and empower 3% of the world's population / 40 growth cycles / 267 Million People by 2026.
+- Initial Target: connect and empower 3% of the world's population / 40 [[Cycles of Expansion]] / 267 Million People by 2026.
 ## Cycles of Expansion

 We have mapped 50 [[Milestones]] based on cyclical expansion of [[The Movement]] along the [[Fibonacci]] sequence.

-The succeed in [[The Quest]], members present in each Cycle must discern, embody, and enact whatever is required to reach the next Milestone, building the infrastructure, resources, and support as they go.
+To progress and succeed in [[The Quest]], the Players present in each Cycle must discern, embody, and enact whatever is required to reach the next Milestone, building the infrastructure, resources, and support as they go.

 - Cycle 1: 2 Members
 - Cycle 2: 3 Members